 Our community owes MC a debt of gratitude for her service, passion, and accomplishments.

-In June 2021 Marie-Claude stepped down to focus on her family and career, and a volunteer Board of Directors was formed.
+In June 2021 Marie-Claude stepped down to focus on her family and career, and a volunteer "Board" was formed.
 In order to mark this significant change, the movement name was changed to It's Not Just 700 (INJ700).
-With much research done in the area of Military Sexual Misconduct and MST in Canada, it is recognized through this work, that it's not just 700 affected; it is so many more and includes immediate family members.
+With much research done in the area of Military Sexual Misconduct (MSM) and MST in Canada, it is recognized through this work that it's not just 700 affected; it is so many more and includes immediate family members.

 It was with this in mind, as well as the transition to new leadership, that we felt it was an appropriate time to make the name change.
 But to be clear, while the name has changed, the mission and vision the MC set out with remains the same - to ensure that no serving member of the CAF or Veteran has to face MST alone.